learnpoint/learnpoint-api-docs/README.md

 * Added WorkPhone (string?) to models StaffMember and FullStaffMember.
   * New scope for WorkPhone: learnpointbulkapi.workphone.read
 * Added StaffFunctions to FullStaffMember
-* Added ExternalIdentifiers to Group and FullGroup
+* Added CustomProperties to Group and FullGroup
 * Added Points to CourseDefinition
 * Added Subject to CourseDefinition